TITLE: Director of Information Technology

-- Install and Maintain connections with MUS systems and with local ISP’s.
+- Install and maintain connections with MUS systems and with local ISP’s.

 - Install and maintain firewalls and routers.

-- Configuration of internal-external IP address/port mappings
+- Configure internal-external IP address/port mappings

-- Manage traffic shaping appliance (Packetshaper)
+- Manage traffic shaping appliance (Packetshaper).

-- Chairs Technology Committee.
+- Chair Technology Committee.

 - Direct committee meetings and purchases: servers, desktops, software, etc.

-- Research how advances in computing hardware and software affect spending of Technology Fee
+- Research how advances in computing hardware and software affect spending of Technology Fee.

 - Address concerns raised during meetings in a professional and supportive manner.